TheresaLui/SelfHelpContent_v2/articles/microsoft.databoxedge/ase-scopingquestions7.md

             "required": true
         },
 	{
-	     "id": "Verify Certificates",
+	     "id": "Device Connected",
 	     "order": 200,
 	     "controlType": "dropdown",
-	     "displayLabel": "If you are using device certificate make sure, the certificate is valid and not expired.", "watermarkText": "Choose an option",
+	     "displayLabel": "Is the device is capable of reaching to internet?
+Check this on the diagnostic tests page", "watermarkText": "Choose an option",
              "dropdownOptions": [
                 {